Daniel-KM/Omeka-S-module-Next/README.md

 Allow to do more advanced search in public or admin board on values of the
 properties: start with, end with, in list (fix [#1274], [#1276]).

+#### Advanced search with list of used properties and resource classes.

+Display only the used properties and resources classes in the advanced search form, via a site setting (fix [#1423]).

 #### Citation

 Since 3.1.2.7, this feature has moved to module [Citation], that uses a partial